Corban University: History

-The institution was established in 1935 in Phoenix, Arizona, as the Phoenix Bible Institute by Evangelist Leland Entrekin and Roy Bancroft.
-The college moved in 1946 to Oakland, California, and took the name Western Baptist Bible College, affiliated with the General Association of Regular Baptist Churches (GARBC).
+The institution was established in 1935 in Phoenix, Arizona, as the "Phoenix Bible Institute" by Evangelist Leland Entrekin and Roy Bancroft.
+The college moved in 1946 to Oakland, California, and took the name "Western Baptist Bible College", affiliated with the General Association of Regular Baptist Churches (GARBC).
 In 1969, the college moved to Salem, Oregon.
 In July 1969, the administrators paid $5,000 as a down payment for the 100-acre campus.
 The down payment was then adopted as the college's new address: 5000 Deer Park Drive.
 The transaction was personally overseen and signed by then Oregon Governor Tom McCall.

-The school shortened its name to Western Baptist College in 1978.
+The school shortened its name to "Western Baptist College" in 1978.
 In the 1970s, Western added liberal arts to its ministry programs.
 Thomas Younger, the college's sixth president, helped institute the School of Education and the School of Business.
 Reno Hoff became the president of the institution in 1999, replacing David Miller.
 In 2001, Beth Bartosik became the first Fulbright Scholar in school history.
 Corban received a $2.1 million donation in 2001 for a new performing arts center and chapel, the largest donation ever for the school.

 In 2004, U.S. News & World Report ranked the school as the eighth best in the western United States for comprehensive colleges, and ninth the following year.
-The college name was changed from Western Baptist College to Corban College on May 7, 2005.
+The college name was changed from Western Baptist College to "Corban College" on May 7, 2005.
 "Corban," a Hebrew word, means "a gift dedicated to God."
 Later in 2005 the college opened Davidson Hall, a residence hall, and had their largest incoming class to that point with 207 freshman and an overall enrollment of 860.
 In 2006, U.S. News & World Report listed the school at eight, the fifth year in a row the school was in the top ten.
 As of 2009, the college had an endowment of about $3 million.
 In 2013, U.S. News Best Colleges listed Corban in its Top 10 for the West for the 13th year in a row.
 The university was ranked as the fifth best among western regional colleges by U.S. News & World Report in 2016.

 Students are required to provide testimony of their relationship with Jesus Christ in their application to Corban.
-In the summer of 2007, Corban's name was extended to Corban College and Graduate School in order to reflect the institution's graduate programs in education and business.
-In honor of the institution's 75th anniversary, the school became Corban University on May 1, 2010.
+In the summer of 2007, Corban's name was extended to "Corban College and Graduate School" in order to reflect the institution's graduate programs in education and business.
+In honor of the institution's 75th anniversary, it became Corban University on May 1, 2010.

 Academics

-The university contains four schools and two academic departments: the Department of Humanities, Department of Natural Science and Mathematics, Hoff School of Business, School of Education, School of Ministry, and School of Social Sciences.
+The university contains four schools and two academic departments: the Department of Humanities, the Department of Math and Sciences, Hoff School of Business, School of Education, School of Ministry, and School of Social Sciences.
 Corban offers over 50 undergraduate programs and 10 graduate programs.
 All Corban undergraduate students, regardless of major, take a minimum of 12-semester units of Bible and theology classes.
 All courses are taught from a biblical perspective.